appcanary/blog/source/articles/2016-06-25-encrypt-or-compress.html.markdown

 ## Epilogue

-You end up getting the job, but 6 months later, Mont Piper is sold to a large conglomerate.
+After passing the rigorous all-night culture fit screening, you end up getting the job.
+Six months later, Mont Piper is sold to a large conglomerate.
 Gary refuses to trade in his Norwegian metal t-shirts for a button-down and is summarily fired.
 You now spend your days going on-site to a big bank, "advising" a team that hates your guts.

 But recently, you've picked up machine learning and found this really cool online game where you try to make a 6-legged robot walk in a 3d physics simulation...